Ibrassow/ibrassow.github.io/_projects/b1_beams_autofbg.md

 related_publications:
 ---

-This is one of my project (last) within the [BEAMS](https://beams.polytech.ulb.be/) (Bio- Electro- And Mechanical Systems) at the Université libre of Bruxelles (Undergraduate).
+This is one of my project (last) as an undergraduate student within the [BEAMS](https://beams.polytech.ulb.be/) (Bio- Electro- And Mechanical Systems) at the Université libre of Bruxelles under [Pr.
+Alain Delchambre](https://www.linkedin.com/in/alain-delchambre/?originalSubdomain=be).

 **Background**